robertknight/rten/README.md

 # RTen

-RTen (the _Rusty Tensor engine_) † is a runtime for machine learning models converted from [ONNX](https://onnx.ai) format, which you can export from PyTorch and other frameworks.
+RTen (the _Rust Tensor engine_) † is a runtime for machine learning models converted from [ONNX](https://onnx.ai) format, which you can export from PyTorch and other frameworks.